 The Tick Project is testing whether environmental interventions can prevent tick-borne diseases in our communities.
 The need for prevention is stronger than ever, with expanding tick populations and more than 300,000 Americans diagnosed with Lyme disease each year.

 Why do the majority of human infectious diseases originate from wildlife?
 Our lab seeks to identify intrinsic characteristics of wild species (e.g., life history, ecological, physiological traits) that signal their potential to be future reservoirs of zoonotic diseases (human diseases with animal origins).

 Different species of tick hosts tend to have different probabilities of transmitting an infection to a feeding tick.
 In eastern and central North America, the host most likely to transmit an infection to a feeding tick is the white-footed mouse (Peromyscus leucopus), which infects between 40% and 90% of feeding larvae.

-Biodiversity can protect human health by reducing the probability of human exposure to disease agents transmitted from wildlife.
-Human-induced environmental changes, such as habitat fragmentation, can inadvertently increase disease risk by reducing both predators and biodiversity.
+Biodiversity can protect human health by reducing human exposure to diseases transmitted from wildlife.
+Environmental changes, such as habitat fragmentation, can increase disease risk by reducing both predators and biodiversity.